codecov/vscode/README.md

 In the extensions settings, we provide the following customization options for the coverage feature:

-- Select git provider: By default, this extension integrates with GitHub.
+- Select Git provider: By default, this extension integrates with GitHub.
 For other providers, such as GitLab or Bitbucket, select your preferred Git provider within the settings.
 We also support the self-hosted/enterprise variants of each of these.
 - Custom colors: Tailor the appearance of coverage decorations by setting custom colors.
 - Self-hosted API URL: If you're using a self-hosted Codecov instance, you can customize the API URL within the extension settings to connect to your server.